MihirLuthra/shm_alloc/README.md

 <ol>
     <li>
         It uses C11's atomic library.
 It has been ensured that this branch works with <code>(_POSIX_C_SOURCE >= 200809L)</code>.
 		It uses gcc/clang extensions if available.
+The Makefile used to build the code in NOT posix compatible.
+The user will will have to rely on their own build system if needed.
+The current Makefile has only been tested on macOS Catalina and ubuntu 18.04.
+As far as I remember, current Makefile failed on FreeBSD.
     </li>
 	<li>
 		If you are ok with allocating memory in a certain range. e.g., our use case would let us allocate memory